Carbon offsetting is back.

 What else can we do?

-Ethically, carbon offsets, can seem like a way to avoid taking responsibility for our own behaviour: to avoid flight-shame without avoiding flights.
-Of course, not everyone can avoid all flights, and it’s understandable that people who ‘need’ a flight may also want to reduce its environmental harm.
+Of course, not everyone can avoid all flights, and it’s understandable that people who ‘need’ a flight might also want to reduce its environmental harm.
 But perhaps we ought to view offset schemes as a well-intentioned kind of charity, not a scientific way to be ‘carbon neutral’.
-If the ultimate goal is to alleviate human suffering, perhaps donating to charities who help victims of climate-related disasters, represents a more effective bang-per-buck.
+If the ultimate goal is to alleviate human suffering, perhaps donating to charities who help victims of climate-related disasters represents a more effective bang-per-buck.

 The problems with offsetting outlined here are complicated, boring even, so people might happily accept industry PR telling them that offsets make their flight is ‘carbon neutral’.
 Early signs from Easyjet’s offset scheme suggest, worryingly, this may already be happening.

-So beware of such claims, and remember that the single best way to reduce your carbon footprint remains the most simple one: fly less.
+So beware of such claims, and remember that the single best way to reduce emissions from aviation remains the most simple one: fly less.

 Roger Tyers is an environmental sociologist at the University of Southampton